 Using reflective materials on windows provide privacy for the people who live or work in the building, but they can be a menace to wildlife, especially if you live in a particularly forested area.
 Birds would often hit windows, leaving them stunned and vulnerable to predators.
 The impact may also kill birds who mistaken the reflection as an extension of the sky.

 The impact also damages your windows, so go for black-out, or non-reflective windows instead.
 Not only will you experience less bumps in your windows, they are also better for wildlife.
 You won’t have to worry about a large bird crashing through your expensive wall-to-ceiling windows!

 Finally, do not tackle the cleaning and renovations yourself, especially if you do not have the skills, experience, or license to do so.
 A commercial or residential building is completely different from your one or two-storey home, and going DIY is not applicable in this case.
 You will not be able to properly clean the entire building, and neither will you be able to reinforce the structure.

-Go for professional services instead.
+Go for professional services instead and use post construction cleaning in Hamilton, ON or somewhere local to you to ensure the job is done thoroughly.
 They may seem costly at the start, but they are investments that will protect, clean, and maintain your building for years to come.
 Upkeeping your building is the way to maintain its value.